Skewjo/mumble/docs/dev/build-instructions/build_static.md

 lower bound whereas a manual installation usually tends towards the higher bound.

 In addition to the dependencies installed via vcpkg, you'll also need [cmake](https://cmake.org/) (v3.15 or later).
 On Linux you might have to install cmake using a [PPA](https://apt.kitware.com/) and on macOS you can install it using [homebrew](https://formulae.brew.sh/formula/cmake).
+If you're unfamiliar with CMake, be sure to check out the ["User Interaction Guide"](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) on CMake's website.
+There are, generally, 2 main steps that will be done on any open source project that you work on.
+The first is a "generator" step.
+This step will determine the native build system to be used and "compile" a list of the files to be used by your IDE.
+More information about CMake generators can be found [here](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).
+There are many CMake generators available, but these instructions use ```NMake Makefiles```.
+The second is the actual build step that will create your executable files.

 Furthermore you need a C++ compiler.
 On Linux and MacOS that'd usually be `gcc` (`g++`) or `clang`.
 On Windows you probably want to use MSVC
 (checkout [these instructions](setup_visual_studio.md) on how to install it).